 If you want the freedom to wander on your own and not pay anything, you can always do a self-guided tour.
 These are 2 options I’ve found that provide routes, though they don’t have a ton of explanatory information to go with the locations, so you should probably have a guide book or do some of your own research before you go.

 - Casa Machaya B&B has a blog post that provides a route to take, though there is no map; it’s all text.
-I’ve created a public Google Map and added text form the post to help with taking the tour from your phone.
+I’ve created a public Google Map and added text from the post to help with taking the tour from your phone.

 - GPSMyCity is an app that provides self-guided tours for cities all over the world, submitted by members.
 There are a few for Oaxaca in there, and they provide both a map and a brief explanation for each stop.
 (Note that “Article (A)” types have descriptions on the GPSMyCity site, and the “Article (B)” types have a link off to someone else’s site for the details.)
 You can either use the GPSMyCity app on your phone or you can view the information directly on thier site in a browser.